 16. The third-party consultant will come and do a clearance test.
 This is an air sample in both mould remediation and asbestos abatement.
 Now we wait for the test results, and this usually takes twenty-four hours.
 The exception will be if they perform viable sampling (for mould), which involves growing the captured spores.

 17. Once the contractor receives a pass on the clearance test, they can take down the containment and remove all of their equipment.

 18. Ask for a copy of the clearance report and retain it for your records.

 19. Now you need to find someone to put it all back together.
 Ask the abatement or remediation contractor if they could recommend anyone.

-If you have any concerns about the abatement or remediation process or have a problem with mold in your home or business, reach out to the asbestos and mold removal experts at Advanced Remediation Solutions serving in Edmonton, AB.
+If you have any concerns about the abatement or remediation process or have a problem with mould in your home or business, reach out to the asbestos and mould removal experts at Advanced Remediation Solutions serving in Edmonton, AB.
 We have the expertise, experience, and equipment to remove hazardous material.
-We assess and remediate not only the major contaminants of mold and asbestos, but also PCBs, animal feces, mercury, and other hazardous materials.
-Our services include mold remediation, mold testing, mold removal, asbestos abatement, asbestos testing, asbestos removal, and hazardous material removal.
+We assess and remediate not only the major contaminants of mould and asbestos, but also PCBs, animal feces, mercury, and other hazardous materials.
+Our services include mould remediation, mould testing, mould removal, asbestos abatement, asbestos testing, asbestos removal, and hazardous material removal.